 You need to remove the back panel, remove all of the circuit boards and connectors, then another layer of screws for the front panel, and only when you have fully removed the LCD panel can you get to the backlights.

-Assuming you have followed the steps to check the T-Con, Power and Main Boards, you now need to:
+Assuming you have followed the steps to check the T-Con, Power, and Main Boards:

 - Any wires or ribbons that are near the edge of the TV should be disconnected.